eclipse/vorto/generators/generator-lambda/Readme.md

 SpringBoot property needs to be adjusted, to point to the URL and port shown on the console (in this example http://127.0.0.1:3000).
 When that is done, the Vorto Repository can be started - it uses the local generators now.

+### Debugging

+The debug option also works with the start-api command.

+    sam local start-api -t sam-local.template -d 5858

 ### Caution: